Where does the Oil Spill Liability Trust Fund receive its balance? Who pays into it?

 How much do you recover from responsible parties to pay back the Fund?

-Under OPA, those responsible for oil incidents are liable for costs and damages.
-The NPFC has a billing and collection program to recover costs expended by the Fund, carried out in accordance with the U.S. debt collection laws.
-In recent years, the NPFC has been able to collect between $7-$14 million per year of the removal costs and damage costs it pays from the Fund.
-There are several barriers to achieving a higher rate of recovery:
+Under OPA, responsible parties are liable for costs and damages.
+The NPFC operates a billing and collection program to recover costs expended by the Fund in accordance with U.S. debt collection laws.
+In recent years, the NPFC has collected approximately $7–$14 million per year of removal and damage costs paid from the Fund.
+Barriers to higher recovery include:

-• In nearly 50% of spills, the FOSC is unable to identify the source of the spill or identify a responsible party (RP).
+- In nearly half of spills, the FOSC cannot identify the source or an RP

 How are OPA and the OSLTF different from CERCLA and Superfund?